Growing, retaining and developing the care and support VET workforce

 Fact sheet

-A reference group will be established comprising representatives from TAFEs and private registered training organisations (RTOs), Aboriginal Community Controlled Organisation (ACCO) RTOs, union and peak bodies.
+A reference group has been established comprised of representatives from TAFEs and private registered training organisations (RTOs), Aboriginal Community Controlled Organisation (ACCO) RTOs, union and peak bodies.

 Stakeholder workshops (in person)